artefactual/atom-docs/user-manual/access-content/advanced-search.rst

-* **Copyright status**: AtoM :term:`archival description` templates include a the ability to add Rights statements, drawn from elements of the `PREMIS <http://www.loc.gov/standards/premis/>`__ (Preservation Medata: Impmlementation Strategies) metadata standard maintained by the U.S. Library of Congress.
+* **Copyright status**: AtoM :term:`archival description` templates include a the ability to add Rights statements, drawn from elements of the `PREMIS <http://www.loc.gov/standards/premis/>`__ (Preservation Metadata: Implementation Strategies) metadata standard maintained by the U.S. Library of Congress.
 Through this module, a user can add a copyright status to an archival description (with values including Public Domain, Under copyright, or Unknown).
 This filter will limit search